gcallah/BookReviews/mcpherson.md

 121: a strange list for moderation — Plato's "city of pigs"

+## Economic Limits

+Finally, McP turns to economic limits.
+Here, he parts ways with almost every political figure in either party, in rejecting the idea that limitless wealth for everyone is a sensible goal to strive for.
+In particular, he rejects the economism so prevalent in both U.S. political parties That holds the highest goal of government to deliver more and more things to the people, and we're the only disagreement is about the best way to do so.
-131: "endless economic growth... is senseless without knowing what it is *for*."
+As McP puts it, "endless economic growth... is senseless without knowing what it is *for*."
+(131)

-133: " however, liberalism is in fact, not really neutral, since it ends up endorsing a particular conception of the good life, namely, the life of the choosing, preference-satisfying self"
+Of course, both our right-liberal and left-liberal political pundits will tell us that liberalism certainly does *not* entail consumerism: under liberalism, they say, people are free to choose whatever sort of values they want, and if they prefer an Amish or monastic lifestyle, well, they can have it.
+But, as McP correctly notes, that very attitude, promoting *choice* as the ultimate value, is itself a comprehensive view: "however, liberalism is in fact, not really neutral, since it ends up endorsing a particular conception of the good life, namely, the life of the choosing, preference-satisfying self Which is not 'encumbered' by any strong social ties, and an objective conception of the good life."
+(133)

-136: McPherson does a good job debunking the libertarian case for unlimited wealth acquisition, which he finds exemplified in the work of Jason Brennan.
+McPherson does a good job debunking the libertarian case for unlimited wealth acquisition, which he finds exemplified in the work of Jason Brennan.
 Brennan cranes, the unlimited acquisition of wealth for enabling us to get what we want, well, ignoring the fact that living a good life is much more about learning to want the right things.

-He counters Brennan with Jesus and the gospels.
+(136)

+He counters Brennan with the wisodom of Jesus we find in the gospels, for instance, noting the tragedy of the man who could not surrender his attachment to his worldly goods in order to find true fulfillment.
+As McP notes:

-139: "Precisely because of how greater wealth enables us to get more of what we want... it gives more free rein to our desires, and can encourage their multiplication in a way that is unconnected with living a good life, and thus it can lead ... to our being enslaved to our insatiable desires."
+"Precisely because of how greater wealth enables us to get more of what we want... it gives more free rein to our desires, and can encourage their multiplication in a way that is unconnected with living a good life, and thus it can lead ... to our being enslaved to our insatiable desires."
+(139

 143: unlike some critics of homo economicus, McPherson correctly, understands that the rational choice model of human behavior does not exclude ethical preferences.
 But, he argues, the irrational choice model "distorts the nature of ethical reasons which recognize normative standards... for what we ought to desire, and so should not be regarded as mere preferences among other preferences."

-145: was that really a lament on the part of Marx?
+(143)

 147: Wendell Berry

+McP closes his book with a meditation on the importance of "keeping the Sabbath," whether one is Jewish, Christian, or neither.
+The idea of a day where we refrain from working, and instead contemplate the life we have worked for and the world as given to us, is, for McP, a day devoted to the importance of the accepting-appreciating stance.

-161: "even if one is not a theist, one can recognize the importance of the harmony that is sought here."
+He claims that "even if one is not a theist, one can recognize the importance of the harmony that is sought here."
 But is that really true?
+Granted, some views of the sacred typically regarded as "non-theistic," such as Buddhism and Taoism, can recognize the importance of this sought-for harmony.
+However, I doubt Sutch recognition is really available to today's hard-core atheistic materialist.

 One curious absence in the book is any discussion of transgenderism: rejection of ones given sex and the employment of unnecessary drugs and mutilating surgery in order to become more like the opposite sex is about a radical rejection of the "accepting-appreciating stance" as is possible, but McPherson never mentions it.
-And perhaps he was wise to avoid doing so, since touching on such a divisive topic might have distracted from his overall thesis.
+But perhaps he was wise to avoid doing so, since touching on such a divisive topic might have distracted from his overall thesis.